signalogic/SigSRF_SDK/README.md

 SigSRF software is designed to run on (i) private, public, or hybrid cloud servers and (ii) embedded system servers.
 Demos available on this page and the mediaTest/mediaMin demo pages are intended to run on any Linux server based on x86, ARM, and PowerPC, and on form-factors as small as mini- and micro-ITX.

-SigSRF supports media delivery, transcoding, deep learning <sup>2</sup>, OpenCV, speech recognition <sup>2</sup>, and other calculation / data intensive applications.
+SigSRF supports media delivery, transcoding, deep learning <sup>1</sup>, OpenCV, speech recognition <sup>1</sup>, and other calculation / data intensive applications.
 Performance is extremely high; per server capacity exceeding 2000 sessions is possible on multicore x86 servers.
 The High Capacity Operation section in [SigSRF Documentation](#user-content-documentationsupport) has information on thread affinity, htop verification, Linux guidelines, etc.

-For applications facing SWaP, latency, or bandwidth constraints, SigSRF software supports a wide range of coCPU&trade; and SoC embedded device targets while maintaining a cloud compatible software architecture (see [When Software Only is Not Enough](#user-content-beyondsoftwareonly) below).
+For applications facing SWaP <sup>2</sup>, latency, or bandwidth constraints, SigSRF software supports a wide range of coCPU&trade; and SoC embedded device targets while maintaining a cloud compatible software architecture (see [When Software Only is Not Enough](#user-content-beyondsoftwareonly) below).

+<sup>1</sup> In progress<br/>
+<sup>2</sup> SWaP = size, weight, and power consumption

 <a name="TelecomMode"></a>
 ## Telecom Mode